Decorative element

 Primary Brown Carbon

-Secondary Brown Carbon
+Secondary Brown Carbon from Ammonia and Amines

 We found that browning chemistry is accelerated quite dramatically by evaporative cloud/fog processing of aerosols; the “brown carbon” compounds are produced much faster during evaporation of droplets containing dissolved SOA and ammonium sulfate [72, 124].
 The fact that simple droplet evaporation can dramatically change the optical properties of the compounds dissolved in it has significant implications for direct forcing by aerosols.